sprynmr/sprynmr.github.io/_posts/2014-6-15-why-reactivecocoa.md

 I will add one huge point pertinent to this article.
 We *often* don't really care what orders these inputs came in from an application design perspective, but from an implementation perspective it's something we are constantly dealing with.

 ## Paper Tape Computing (Linear Programming)
 The issue here is one of **time**, or more accurately, the timeline of execution.
 Basically, we program in linear fashion, never wandering all that far from the way things were done on [paper tape computers](https://www.youtube.com/watch?v=uqyVgrplrno) or punch cards.
 We have an understanding that there is a run loop, and that our code is going to be placed on a timeline and executed in order (ignoring multiple processes for the sake of argument.)
 Even our awesome block callbacks and delegates are just giving us another snippet of time on the timeline where we can execute code.
-In fact all our code is driven by inputs (events) just giving us another chance to insert some paper tape, as shown in this beautiful (and super simplified) diagram.
+In fact, all our code is driven by inputs (events) just giving us another chance to insert some paper tape, as shown in this beautiful (and super simplified) diagram.

 ![Taking turns on the paper tape computer][code-timeline]